-Bigger isn’t necessarily better, and across a range of industries, CIOs are choosing to work with modest sized startups over tech giants in order to achieve their business objectives.
+Across a range of industries, CIOs are turning to startups to achieve their business objectives.

-Some of the reasons named by CIOs include the greater potential for fresh ideas and talent, and a greater understanding of new technologies.
-For medium-sized companies, startups often offer the clear benefit of being more responsive and adaptable than larger incumbents.
+The benefits include a greater potential for fresh ideas and talent, and a deeper understanding of new technologies.
+For medium-sized companies, startups often offer the advantage of being more responsive and adaptable than larger incumbents.
 Individual projects may simply be more suited to working with startups than the established tech giants.

 Read next: How to find and implement emerging technology as a new CIO